RLTree/LabMateAI/docs/usage_guide.md

 ## Introduction

 **LabMateAI** is an AI-powered recommendation system designed to assist researchers in discovering laboratory tools and software tailored to their scientific needs.
-By leveraging advanced algorithms and data structures, LabMateAI provides personalized recommendations based on tool similarity, categories, and keyword searches.
+By leveraging advanced algorithms, data structures, and a hybrid filtering recommendation engine, LabMateAI provides personalized recommendations based on tool similarity, categories, and keyword searches.

 ---